Robertrover811/recommendations-bot-old/README.md

 # recommendations-bot
 Recommendations bot recommends books, movies, and shows to you.
-Bot.py is The beta version (It doesn't do much) and bot2.py is still under development.
+Currently, I am working on adding more to the lists, and working on adding recommendations from amazons top charts.